ngandrass/moodle-quiz_archiver/README.md

 generated reports on a fine-granular level (e.g., exclude example solutions, include answer history, ...).

-Quiz archives are created by an external quiz archive worker service to remove load from Moodle and to eliminate the need to install a large number of software dependencies on the webserver.
+Quiz archives are created by an external [quiz archive worker](https://github.com/ngandrass/moodle-quiz-archive-worker) service to remove load from Moodle and to eliminate the need to install a large number of software dependencies on the webserver.
+It can easily be deployed using Docker.

 ## Concept